AndrewMillerOnline/sinocrypt/README.md

 # sinocrypt
- A deceptively complex single substitution cipher, written in Python
+ A deceptively complex simple substitution cipher, written in Python